-Last In, First Out: How to Prioritize Your Boxes when Moving to Oklahoma City01/14/2018When you are relocating, in the thick of the packing, organizing and planning to get to your new abode, few people stop to worry about how you will unpack once you arrive.
-However, when you are in your new residence carrying boxes out of the truck, there are a some things you will want ready right away as opposed to everything else that could wait a while.
+Last In, First Out: How to Prioritize Your Boxes when Moving to Oklahoma City01/14/2018When you are moving, in the thick of the packing, organizing and planning to get to your new abode, few people stop to worry about how you will unpack once you arrive.
+However, when you are in your new residence carrying boxes out of the truck, there are a some things you will want ready right away as opposed to everything else that could wait several days.
 It is important to be prepared for your first few hours, night and week in the house and what you will require to be able to easily unpack at each stage for the most effortless and enjoyable move possible.
 Here at A-1 Freeman Moving, we have aided thousands of people move and can offer a few helpful hints on how to pack up your things in order so that unpacking is a breeze.
 Last In, First Out Whether packing a single box or the whole moving truck, it helps to think of a straightforward guideline known as FILO or "First In, Last Out".
 What this suggests is that the first thing you pack will have several other things piled on top of it and will, therefore, be one of the last things you unpack.
 The first thing in a box will most always be at the bottom and the first box in the moving truck will be at the back behind everything else.
 However, the better way to think of this in terms of your experience is "Last In, First Out" which means that the things you pack last will be the ones that you can get to as soon as you get to your destination.
 Smart Packing Strategy in Oklahoma City When packing your complete house, it is not difficult to simply pack everything indiscriminately into boxes based more on where it's located in your house than whether or not you'll need it.
 Instead, start by making a list of what you will need when you arrive, on the first day and over the first night.
 Remember that you'll probably be at the end of a long road or plane trip.
 If you don't get a hotel room for the first few nights, it's imperative to have a few items at hand.
-Personal Items In the course of the first day at your new empty home, you will presumably want some perfectly normal items that the residence may or may not be equipped to offer so you will want to have organized accordingly.
+Personal Items In the course of the first day at your new empty home, you will presumably want a number of perfectly normal items that the residence may or may not be equipped to offer so you will want to have organized accordingly.
 One thing that is most often overlooked is a full kit of toiletries.
 Make sure to pack toilet paper, hand soap and towels along with your tooth brushing and shower gear.
 Also, you will also want a few changes of clothes at hand until you unpack your wardrobe.
 Practical The subsequent list of things to think about is what you will need during unpacking.
 If you do not like to sit on boxes, bring a camp chair or two so you can take a load off in between unpacking sessions before the furniture is assembled.
 You'll also want a box cutter or pocket knife for tape, a dolly for moving heavy or stacked boxes and your set of tools for reassembling the furniture.
-You can also skip this step if you've hired professional movers to unpack and reassemble for you.
-Unpacking Order Finally, you will need to ponder the sequence you will want to unpack items, especially if your possessions are coming in more than one shipment.
+You can also skip this step if you've hired a moving company to unpack and reassemble for you.
+Unpacking Order Finally, you will need to ponder the sequence you'll want to unpack items, especially if your possessions are coming in more than one shipment.
 The primary rooms to worry about are the bathroom, kitchen and bedroom, in that order.
 Make sure to pack the remaining essential bathroom items, like towels and medicines, somewhere easy to pinpoint and quickly accessible.
 The kitchen is the next thing people neglect and find themselves eating on paper plates while searching for the box of dishes.
 Your kitchen boxes should be clearly labeled and packed last so you can access your dishes, pans, and spices on the first night.
 Finally, make sure you can make your bed before you're exhausted at the end of the day with clean sheets, pillows, and blankets.
 Once you or your movers have laboriously sorted, packed, and labeled all of your possessions, working with your movers is the best way to ensure that the right boxes are available early and delivered to the appropriate rooms.
 This way, you won't have to sift through stacks of heavy boxes to find what you're looking for as each room will have precisely what it needs.